Home » Fruity Pebble Waffles with Ube Syrup

 fruity pebble waffles with ube syrup

-Fruity Pebble Waffles
+Delicious Fruity Pebble Waffles Recipe

-Kristina
+Kristina Cadelina

 This delicious and fun Fruity Pebble Waffle will be perfect for the whole family!
 Colorful crunch spilled through out and the bonus is that this is Gluten Free!

-Prep Time 10 mins
+Prep Time 10 minutes

-Cook Time 20 mins
+Cook Time 20 minutes

 Course Breakfast, Brunch